 Only days away from Nigeria’s 2011 state and national elections on April 16, campaigning, and its accompanying violence, continue.
 At least one bomb blast near a ruling People’s Democratic Party (PDP) campaign rally, near the capital of Abuja, left at least 14 people dead.
-In the North, members of the radical Islamic sect, Boko Haram, reportedly continued their rampage against the federal government, killing two police officers.
+In the North, members of the radical Islamic sect, an extremist group that is located primarily in Northern Nigeria, reportedly continued their rampage against the federal government, killing two police officers.
 Ethnic and religious violence also continue unabated near the city of Jos.

 Since the end of military rule in 1999, the PDP candidate has won every presidential poll.
 By tradition, the PDP alternated power between north and south after serving two terms in office.
 But this pattern was interrupted when President Umaru Yar’adua (a northerner) died before his first term had ended, elevating his deputy, Vice President Goodluck Jonathan (a southerner) to the seat of power.